 - pinched nerve caused by arthritic bony spurs

-These causes of neck pain are often associated with neck stiffness and a reduced range of movement.
+Along with the sensation, there is often neck stiffness and a reduced range of movement.

-Stress can also be a cause of neck pain and in this case there may be an associated tension headache.
-Tension and tightness in the muscles of the neck due to perceived stress will contribute to neck pain.
-This can create a vicious cycle of tension and pain, causing fatigue and irritability.
-So, which complementary therapies have been found to be the most helpful for neck pain?
+Stress can also be a cause of neck pain, and in this case, there may be an associated tension headache.
+Tension and tightness in the muscles of the neck due to perceived stress will contribute to the feeling.
+This can create a vicious cycle of tension and discomfort, causing fatigue and irritability.
+So, which complementary therapies have been found to be the most helpful?

 Mind-body therapies and chronic neck pain

-There are increasing amounts of evidence that mind-body techniques can have a positive impact on chronic pain including chronic neck pain.
-There are several mind-body therapies but only a few were included in the BMJ article.
+There are increasing amounts of evidence that mind-body techniques can have a positive impact on chronic neck pain.
+There are several mind-body therapies, but only a few were included in the BMJ article.
 Other potentially beneficial mind-body therapies include biofeedback, prayer, deep breathing, visualisation and cognitive behavioural therapy.
-These therapies and the ones discussed below may aid in relaxation and help to reduce pain.
+These therapies and the ones discussed below may aid in relaxation and help to reduce suffering.

 There are few studies on meditation and chronic neck pain.
-However, a randomised study of 64 patients with chronic neck pain, showed meditation reduced pain and discomfort after 8 weeks compared with a self care exercise.
-Interestingly the BMJ article explains that these results, along with findings from brain scans show that the practice of meditation can change how pain is perceived, without affecting the causes of the pain.
+However, a randomised study of 64 patients with chronic neck pain showed meditation reduced hurt and discomfort after 8 weeks compared with a self-care exercise.
+Interestingly the BMJ article explains that these results, along with findings from brain scans, show that the practice of meditation can change perception without affecting the cause of the pain.

-The BMJ article included two high quality randomised trials, comparing yoga with a self care exercise over nine weeks.
-Both of the studies show significant relief with yoga compared with the self care exercise, and researchers concluded that yoga is a viable option in chronic neck pain.
-Though it was suggested that longer term studies were needed.
+The BMJ article included two high-quality randomised trials comparing yoga with a self-care exercise over nine weeks.
+Both of the studies show significant relief with yoga compared with self-care exercise, and researchers concluded that yoga is a viable option in chronic neck pain.
+Though it was suggested that longer-term studies were needed.

 In a 2016 randomised controlled trial, 114 patients with chronic neck pain, were asked to either 1) take part in twelve weekly sessions of Tai Chi, lasting 75 to 90 minutes each, or 2) do a range of neck exercises.
-The level of pain, function and quality of life of the people in there groups were compared with results from a control group of people that were still on the waiting list.
-After twelve weeks those doing Tai chi had less pain than waiting list control group.
-Function and quality of life was also better than control.
-However, there was no difference between the group doing Tai Chi and those who did the neck exercises.
+The level of pain, function and quality of life of the people in their groups were compared with results from a control group of people that were still on the waiting list.
+After twelve weeks, those doing Tai chi had less suffering than the waiting list control group.
+Function and quality of life were also better than control.
+However, there was no difference between the group doing Tai C hi and those who did the neck exercises.

 However, a study conducted on 121 older people found no significant difference in pain between Qigong participants and the waiting list controls.
-Again there was no difference in pain between doing Qigong or doing other exercise therapy.
+Again there was no difference in the outcome between doing Qigong or doing other exercise therapy.

-A large randomised controlled trial compared the outcome of using either the Alexander technique, acupuncture or the patients usual care for the relief of chronic neck pain.
-After twelve months, 14 sessions of practicing the Alexander technique had a comparable level of pain reduction to twelve acupuncture treatments.
+A large randomised controlled trial compared the outcome of using either the Alexander technique, acupuncture or the patients’ usual care for the relief of chronic neck pain.
+After twelve months, 14 sessions of practising the Alexander technique had a comparable level of reduction to twelve acupuncture treatments.

 Acupuncture and chronic neck and shoulder pain

-Whilst comparisons of acupuncture and massage therapy found that acupuncture provide significantly improved pain and range of motion.
-An effect that was even greater in people that suffered with longer term neck pain.
+Whilst comparisons of acupuncture and massage therapy found that acupuncture provides significant improvements as well as a better range of motion.
+An effect that was even greater in people that suffered from longer-term neck problems.

 In a randomised study of patients, five cupping treatments over two weeks decreased chronic neck pain.
-While another trial compared home based cupping massage with progressive muscle relaxation, and both groups of patients reported a similar reduction of chronic neck pain after twelve weeks.
+While another trial compared home-based cupping massage with progressive muscle relaxation, and both groups of patients reported a similar reduction after twelve weeks.

-Though there is a lot of interest in herbal medicines for chronic neck pain the BMJ article did not discuss any herbal remedies specifically related to neck pain.
+Though there is a lot of interest in herbal medicines, the BMJ article did not discuss any herbal remedies specifically for neck pain.
 With only a brief mention of Devil’s Claw in relation to non-specific pain.

-I found this 2014 study discussing an essential oil blend and it’s potential use for neck pain.
+I found this 2014 study discussing an essential oil blend and its potential use for neck pain.
 In the study, four essential oils – marjoram, black pepper, lavender and peppermint were blended and prepared as a 3% concentration cream.
 The use of this cream was compared to a control group that used only an unscented cream.
 Each day 2g of cream was applied to the painful area.
-After four weeks both groups had significant improvement in pain.
+After four weeks, both groups had significant improvement in pain.
 However, the people that used the essential oil cream had a greater improvement in range of motion.
-Leading researchers to conclude that the cream containing the essential oil blend could be used to improve neck pain.
+Leading researchers to conclude that the cream containing the essential oil blend was the better option.

-As with many health concerns it could be that the underlying cause of neck pain determines that best remedy.
-Where stress and anxiety are a big factor it makes sense that mind-body techniques might have a greater impact.
+As with many health concerns, it could be that the underlying cause determines the best remedy.
+Where stress and anxiety are big factors, it makes sense that mind-body techniques might have a greater impact.

 You might also like Why NSAIDs are not the best solution for your osteoarthritis.